 Causes of Snoring in Woman and the Stop Snoring Devices That Help

-snore.
 Some do it occasionally, while some do it all the time.
-But are the causes of snoring in woman the same as men?
+But are the causes of snoring in women the same as men?

 Spoiler alert: Yes, and Yes!